winitzki/scall/tutorial/programming_dhall.md

 If so, the first value is greater.
 If both values have constructors of the same priority, one proceeds to compare the values.

-As an example, we implement an `Ord` evidence for `Either a b`, where we (arbitrarily) select the `Left` constructor as having the higher priority.
+As an example, we implement an `Ord` evidence for `Either a b`, where we (arbitrarily) select the `Left` constructor as having a higher priority.
 (Any `Left p` value is always greater than any `Right q` value.)
 ```dhall
 let ordEither : ∀(a : Type) → Ord a → ∀(b : Type) → Ord b → Ord (Either a b)